 Sergi Sales, former member of the Spanish Rarity Comitee, is also a ringer with over 20 years of experience.
 He has been travelling in West Africa for long periods, being The Gambia in particular one of his favourite birding breaks in the region.

 A book to help you understand The Gambia: “Reading the Ceiling” (2007) by Dayo Foster.

-Return regular flights Barcelona / Banjul / Barcelona, 7 nights accommodation at Senegambia Beach Hotel or similar in twin room, 1 last overnight in Barcelona Airport (double room; requested in advance), breakfasts, lunches and evening meals, birding guides and tour leaders, ground transport, boat trip, reserve entrances fees and travel insurance.
+Return regular flights Barcelona / Banjul / Barcelona, 12 nights of accommodation in twin room.
+All accommodations along the tour have hot water, wifi, restaurant and air conditioned.
+Price includes all breakfasts, lunches and evening meals, birding guides and tour leaders, ground transport, boat trips, reserve entrances fees, water along the itinerary, and travel insurance.
 All prices are VAT included.

-Transport to / from Barcelona airport, drinks, any other item not listed as “INCLUDED”
+Transport to / from Banjul (off flights option) or Barcelona airports, shoft drinks, alcoholic drinks or any other item not listed as “INCLUDED”

 For those tour participants flying by themselves to The Gambia, assembling will be in the International Airport of Banjul.
 Our flight from Barcelona arrives about midnight.
 In the case you may prefer to wait in the hotel, a transfer between the airport and Senegambia Hotel can be arranged

 During the tour we will stay in a 5 different accommodations.
 We always them to be local owned, even if sometimes the options are limited and we end up in bigger resort-like accommodations.
 All accommodations along the tour have free wifi, restaurant, hot water and air conditioned.